Integrated Rainwater Management: Move to a Levels-of-Service Approach to Sustainable Drainage Infrastructure

 - Establish the level-of-service that is sustainable to protect watershed health, and then work backwards to determine how to achieve that level of protection and level of drainage service.

-Thus, a watershed-based plan that is outcome-oriented is a vehicle for local government to strategically connect the dots between land use planning, development and infrastructure standards, and infrastructure asset management.
+A watershed-based plan that is outcome-oriented is a vehicle for local government to strategically connect the dots between land use planning, development and infrastructure standards, and infrastructure asset management.
 And by ‘designing with nature’, a local government could make a very strong case for having a higher level of service, at a lower life-cycle cost, with ‘assets’ that appreciate, not depreciate.

 To Learn More:

-For more information on the 5-part ISMP Course Correction Series, click on Water Bucket publishes excerpts from “Beyond the Guidebook 2010” about why and how to re-focus ISMPs on outcomes — Outcome-oriented planning is a problem-solving PROCESS.
-It is not a procedure.
-It is not a matter of applying a regulation or a checklist.
-Participants have to be committed to the outcome.
+For more information on the 5-part ISMP Course Correction Series, click on Water Bucket publishes excerpts from “Beyond the Guidebook 2010” about why and how to re-focus ISMPs on outcomes

 Posted January 2011